mikedilger/mosaic-spec/docs/reference.md

 * The the author's public key (32 bytes),
 * The timestamp (6 bytes),
 * The nonce (6 bytes
-* The application ID (4 bytes).
+* The kind (4 bytes).

 An author can replace a record by creating a new record with the same address, in which case the address is copied (the nonce is not randomly generated).
-Replaced records must then contain the same author key, the same timestamp, and the same application id.
+Replaced records must then contain the same author key, the same timestamp, and the same kind.
 They may however be signed by a different signing keypair or have their flags modified, their tags changed, and their content changed.